chuck671c/pdsnd_github/README.md

 chicago.csv, new_york_city.csv, washington.csv

 ### Credits
-No coding credits applicable - no outside sources used.
+No coding credits applicable - no outside sources used